An Output-Polynomial Time Algorithm to Determine all Supported Efficient Solutions for Multi-Objective Integer Network Flow Problems: Introduction

+For the single-objective version of this problem, there are various polynomial algorithms.
+A comprehensive overview of the related literature is provided in~\cite{Ahuja1993}.
+However, real-world problems often involve multiple conflicting objectives and no solution optimizes all objectives simultaneously.
+These multi-objective problems with conflicting objectives arise in many real-world problems, including logistics, economics, finance, and more.
+In these conflicting scenarios, there is no solution that optimizes all objectives simultaneously.
+Thus, one is interested in finding solutions with the property that it can only be improved with respect to one objective if at least one other objective deteriorates.
+Such a solution is called \emph{efficient solution} or \emph{Pareto-optimal} solution and its image is called \emph{nondominated vector}.

+Various approaches exist for tackling multi-objective optimization problems.
+The primary approaches can be categorized as follows.
+In \emph{a-priori methods}, the decision-maker specifies his/her preferences, by choosing weights or goals, before the optimization process begins.
+In the \emph{a-posteriori} methods, the optimization process generates a set of efficient solutions, allowing the decision maker to select the most suitable one.
+In \emph{interactive methods}, the decision-maker iteratively controls the optimization process, refining or adapting preferences and guiding the search to the most suitable solution.

-For the single-objective version of this problem, various polynomial algorithms exists.
-We refer to~\cite{Ahuja1993} for a comprehensive overview.
-However, real-world problems often involve multiple conflicting objectives, such that no solution simultaneously optimizes all objectives.
-In such cases, one is interested in finding solutions with the property that none of the objectives can be improved without deterioration of at least one other objective.
-Such a solution is called \emph{efficient solution} and its image is called \emph{nondominated vector}.
-Finding all or a suitable subset of the efficient solutions/nondominated vectors is the goal of multi-objective optimization (see \cite{serafini87some} for a summary of solution concepts in multi-objective optimization).
-Such a subset could be the set of all \emph{supported efficient solutions}, which are those efficient solutions that can be obtained as optimal solutions of a weighted sum scalarization with weights strictly greater zero. \emph{Extreme supported nondominated solutions} can be characterized as extreme points of the \emph{upper image} of feasible outcome vectors, which is defined as the polyhedron given by the convex hull of feasible outcome vectors plus the (closed) positive orthant.
+This paper focuses on a-posteriori methods, aiming to determine (all) or a suitable subset of the efficient solutions or nondominated vectors; for a summary of solution concepts in multi-objective optimization, see~\cite{serafini87some}.
+One subset of interest is the set of all \emph{supported efficient solutions}, which are efficient solutions that can be obtained as optimal solutions of a \emph{weighted sum scalarization} with weights strictly greater than zero. \emph{Extreme supported solutions} are efficient solutions whose images lie on vertices of the upper image of the feasible outcome vectors, defined as the polyhedron given by the convex hull of feasible outcome vectors plus the (closed) positive orthant.
+While multi-objective linear optimization problems contain only supported efficient solutions, the efficient solution set of multi-objective combinatorial optimization problems, such as the multi-objective minimum cost integer network flow problem, also contains unsupported efficient solutions.
+The unsupported efficient solutions typically outnumber the supported ones, where the latter are easier to determine, can serve as high-quality representations~\cite{Serpil2024}, and can be used as a foundation for two-phase methods to generate the entire nondominated point set.
+Despite their importance, several characterizations for supported efficient solutions and thus supported nondominated points are used in the literature as recently shown in~\cite{koenen2025supportednessmultiobjectivecombinatorialoptimization}.
+The paper follows the strict separation between supported and weakly supported solutions as presented therein.